tedneward/INFO314-TicTacToeRFC/RFC.md

 Sent by either the client or the server to its counterpart to indicate it is finished with the session.
 If this is a client who is sending the message, it is assumed to implicitly be sending a [quit](#quit) message to the game(s) in which it is a player.

 ### HELO
 Sent by a client to a server to initiate a session with the server.
 The command is expected to include the version of the protocol understood by the client, and an identifier by which the client identifies itself--an email address for a human, for example, or a GUID for an autonomous agent.
 Examples: `HELO 1 ted@tedneward.com` or `HELO 1 0cb8d694-3999-4bc6-8351-0e978b62a08d`.
-The server is expected to respond with a [session initiation]() command.
+The server is expected to respond with a [session initiation](#sess) command.

 ### JOIN
 Sent by the client to the server to join a given game identified in the body by the game-identifier.
+The server will respond with a "JOND" message to indicate successful join.

 ### JOND
 Sent by the server to the client to indicate the client has successfully joined the game.
 The message will include the client identifier of the client making the request, and the game identifier.
 If the game now has its necessary number of players, the server will then also send out a YRMV message to all clients indicating the player whose move it is.

 ### LIST
 This is sent by the client to the server to ask it for a list of all the currently-open games.
 "Open" games are those that do not have a full complement of players.
 If the LIST message is sent with a body of `CURR` following it, then the server responds with a list of all games currently open and in-play.
 If the LIST message is sent with a body of `ALL`, the server responds with a list of all games it currently holds: open, in-play, and finished.
-The server responds with....
+The server responds with a [game list](#gams) message listing all of the games that meet the client-specified criteria.

 ### MOVE

-### TERM
-This message indicates the termination of a game.
-The message includes the game-identifier, and the client-identifier of the player who is declared the winner.
-For games which are stalemate, no client-identifier is sent after the game-identifier.
+Sent by a client to the server indicating the move the client wishes to make.
+The message is followed by a representation of the board, either a linear value (counting the squares from the upper-left, going left-to-right then top-to-bottom) or a "X,Y" cartesian representation with the origin in the lower-left (so that the center square is "2,2", the lower-left is "1,1" and the upper-right is "3,3").
+Either representation must be accepted by the server.

 ### QUIT
 Sent by the client to indicate that the player wishes to abandon the game without terminating the session.
 The QUIT message is expected to include the game identifier of the game being quit.
 The player opposite the quitting player is immediately declared the winner of the game, and the game is considered to be concluded/finished.